Olex2/help/gui/EN/home/settings.md

-# H2_SETTINGS-TARGET
+# settings-target
-General Settings for Olex2
+The main settings for Olex2

 # Atom Settings
 Some attributes of how atoms are displayed in Olex2 can be modified within a specific style.